- Oops!Something went wrong.Please try again later.

 Today, (23 August) Zoe was able to share the final garden designed by Izabella Zogaj.
 She posted photographs of the official Big Bee Challenge Garden on her instagram account, offering a "big congratulations to Izabella."

-According to a release, Radio 2’s Big Bee Challenge is “a three-year project to raise awareness and encourage listeners to help create a better environment to support bees and other pollinating insects.”
+The Big Bee Challenge is a collaboration between BBC Radio 2 and the RHS.
+It is described as “a three-year project to raise awareness and encourage listeners to help create a better environment to support bees and other pollinating insects," according to a release.

-The initiative launches today (7 June) with a competition for children to design a garden which bees and other insects will be attracted to, to promote pollination.
+The challenge launched on 7 June with a competition for children (entires now closed) to design a garden which bees and other insects will be attracted to, to promote pollination.

-The winner will see their garden brought to life by the RHS, who will build it on an NHS Trust site which supports children and young people with their mental health and wellbeing.
+The prize was that the winner would see their garden brought to life by the RHS, who built it on an NHS Trust site which supports children and young people with their mental health and wellbeing.

-The Big Bee Challenge Weekend will also take place at the end of the month (Saturday 31 July and Sunday 1 August) and will encourage the public to do something to help the bees, with tips on ways to get involved shared on Zoe’s Radio 2 show.
+The Big Bee Challenge Weekend took place on Saturday 31 July and Sunday 1 August and will encourage the public to do something to help the bees, with tips on ways to get involved shared on Zoe’s Radio 2 show.

 “Anyone can get involved in Big Bee Challenge Weekend by doing something, however small, to help encourage more bees in our outside spaces,” said Zoe.
 “Knowing just how important the plight of bees is, I feel so passionate about this campaign - it's already got me thinking about what I can do for them in my garden!"